PolderQuant/PolderQuant.github.io/_teaching/Statistics-and-Data-science-Courses.md

 - Lecture notes and slides (provided by instructors).

 ---
-These courses cover essential probability theory, inferential statistics, and parametric modeling, establishing a rigorous framework for analyzing real-world data in fields such as finance, healthcare, and beyond.
-Building on these foundations, advanced techniques are introduced through multivariate statistics for high-dimensional data exploration and data science methods for robust machine learning solutions.

 # Introduction to Data Science
 **Coordinator & Examiner:** dr. Y. Lin